 All campers choose a country and base programme for their stay, and with a few exceptions these activities are during the morning period of 3 hours.
 For the rest of the day campers from all programmes come together for a variety of general camp activities.
 For more information about individual programmes, please choose below.

 Accommodation is at the Village Camps owned and operated Swiss Alpine Centre from where campers enjoy a friendly welcome, very comfortable accommodation and hearty meals.
 From the sunny south-facing terraces there are amazing, panoramic views over to the distant French Alps.
-The Centre is the base for the Village Camps specialist programmes for children in the 7-18 age-range offering a wide-ranging choice of fun-packed outdoor adventure, sports of all kinds, language studies, arts, science and award-winning Leadership Training courses.
-In 2018 Village Camps introduces a challenging Advanced Adventure Camp and something completely new – a fascinating VC-STEM Robotics course.
+The Centre is the base for the Village Camps specialist programmes for children in the 7-17 age-range offering a wide-ranging choice of fun-packed outdoor adventure, sports of all kinds, language studies, arts, science and award-winning Leadership Training courses.
+In 2018 Village Camps introduced something completely new – a fascinating VC-STEM Robotics and coding course.

 Everyone will have time to enjoy the pure mountain air and the natural environment of this alpine paradise with its meadows, forests and wild-life.
 Highlights include a hike where campers taste homemade cheese and ice cream, a visit to the shores of the beautiful Lake and great international city of Geneva.